spacemeshos/testnet-guide/wallet_mode.md

 That's it! you can now send and receive Spacemesh Coins using your wallet.

+You only need to open your App when you want to check your account balance, perform transactions and check status of incoming transactions.

 ## Next Steps
 - Learn more about [using your wallet](wallet.md)